 A ROMANCE that blossomed during the war years between Peter (95) and Berry (89) Hackett reached a platinum milestone this month.

-The couple celebrated their 70th wedding anniversary on April 10 with Bethany Waters Port Kennedy residents, family and friends.
+The couple celebrated their 70th wedding anniversary on April 10 with Bethanie Waters Port Kennedy residents, family and friends.

 Mr Hackett was an artillery man in the Army and later an infantryman.